With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Kairos Coastline Day Treatment Services is a mental health treatment center in Coos Bay, OR, located at 2020 Thompson, 97420 zip code area.
 Kairos Coastline Day Treatment Services provides partial hospitalization/day treatment.
-Kairos Coastline Day Treatment Services offers individual psychotherapy, dialectical behavior therapy and trauma therapy to children / adolescents.
+Kairos Coastline Day Treatment Services offers group therapy, psychotropic medication and couples/family therapy to children / adolescents.
 Kairos Coastline Day Treatment Services also supports children/adolescents with serious emotional disturbance.
 Additional services at Kairos Coastline Day Treatment Services consist of case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.